Struggled with succulents and not known what the problem was? The answer could be in the soil.

-Succulents have unique needs and need different soil from most plants in order to really thrive.
+Succulents need different soil from most plants in order to really thrive.
 Indoors or out, there are a lot of factors that determine the right soil for healthy, beautiful plants.
 Use the wrong type of soil and you'll find yourself endlessly troubleshooting care issues.

 But fear not!
 This comprehensive guide explains everything you've ever wondered about succulent soil.
 It covers the key factors for different growing conditions, reviews top commercial succulent soils, and shares a simple recipe to help you mix your own soil at home.